-TCP servers always end up with several sockets (one for incoming connection requests and several others already connected to clients) the problem is events on these sockets are asynchronous, that is, the server isn't able to predetermine in which of the sockets the next event will be.
+Whatever the language, TCP servers always end up with several sockets (one for new incoming connection requests, and several others already connected to clients), the problem is, events on these sockets are asynchronous, meaning, the server isn't able to predetermine in which of the sockets the next event will be happening.

-Although other solutions are possible, the more widely used strategy is creating a parallel subtask for each socket, it can be a thread or a process.
-By doing so, each subtask can be waiting for an event in the corresponding socket without affecting (blocking) other subtasks.
+Although other solutions are possible, one widely used strategy is creating a parallel subtask for each socket, it can be a thread or a process.
+By doing so, each subtask may be waiting for an event in the corresponding socket without affecting (blocking) the other subtasks.